fslcoding/Variables/README.md

 ### Changing Variables

-If you have a variable with no value, you can set one with
+If you have a variable whose value you want to change, you can set one with:
 ```
 name = value;
 ```